3 – 4 Million Seniors Miss Out on the Medicare Extra Help Low-Income Subsidy. Are You Among Them? Check and see if you qualify below.

 This thing must be really good if they go to such lengths to hide it!

-If you qualify, Extra Help pays all or part of your monthly Medicare premium ($96.40 in 2009), plus all or part of your Plan D premiums, deductibles, and co-payments.
+If you qualify, Extra Help pays all or part of your monthly Medicare Part B premium ($135.50).
+It also pays all or part of your Plan D premiums, deductibles, and co-payments.
 Extra Help will even cover the no-pay Donut Hole.
-That alone can save up to $4,050.
+That alone can save up to $4,900 per year.

 In practice, this generally means that you pay $2.40 for generics and six bucks for branded drugs.
 This can cover either a 30-day or 90-day supply.